Paper: Enhancing Hi-C contact matrices for loop detection with Capricorn: a multiview diffusion model

 Capricorn accurately enhances contact matrices and loop features

 Capricorn demonstrated remarkable performance in enhancing the resolution of Hi-C contact matrices and accurately identifying chromatin loops.
-This success was evident in cross-cell-line experiments, where Capricorn was trained on simulated low-coverage data from one cell line and tested on another.
 Notably, it surpassed other models in enhancing chromatin loops and accuracy in generating high-coverage data.
-For instance, in testing across GM12878 and K562 cell lines, Capricorn achieved an average loop F1-score improvement and significantly lower mean squared error (MSE) compared to other methods, indicating its precision in reflecting true genomic interactions.

 Small-scale chromatin features are critical to model improvement and are model-agnostic

-1. Primary view: This setting uses the comparison models’ default resolution enhancement pipelines with the low- and high-coverage Hi-C matrices as input and output.
+- Primary view only: This setting uses the comparison models’ default resolution enhancement pipelines with the low- and high-coverage Hi-C matrices as input and output.

 Capricorn generalizes across chromosomes